 VA Disability Rating for Tinnitus: 2026 Guide

-Tinnitus — ringing, buzzing, or hissing in the ears — is the single most claimed VA disability.
+Tinnitus, ringing, buzzing, or hissing in the ears, is the single most claimed VA disability.
 Over 3 million veterans are service-connected for tinnitus.
-It is always rated at exactly 10%, and understanding what to file alongside it is key to maximizing your benefits.
+It is always rated at exactly 10%, and understanding what to file alongside it is key to maximizing your overall benefit.

 Why Tinnitus Is Always Rated 10%

 The VA rates tinnitus under Diagnostic Code 6260.
 Unlike most conditions with a range of rating levels, DC 6260 has exactly one compensable rating: 10%.
-This applies regardless of severity — constant debilitating tinnitus gets the same 10% as mild occasional ringing.
-You cannot receive a second 10% for the other ear.
+This applies regardless of severity, constant debilitating tinnitus gets the same 10% as mild occasional ringing.
+You cannot receive a second 10% for the other ear, even if both ears are affected.

 How Much Does 10% Pay in 2026?

-A standalone 10% rating pays $175.51 per month in 2026.
-But tinnitus almost never stands alone — combined with other conditions, it increases your overall rating significantly.
+A standalone 10% rating pays $175.51 per month in 2026 (2.8% COLA, effective December 1, 2025, veteran with no dependents).
+But tinnitus almost never stands alone, combined with hearing loss, PTSD, or other conditions, it can move your combined rating from 10% to 20% or higher, which significantly increases your monthly compensation.
 Use the VA Disability Calculator to see your combined rating with tinnitus added.

 Filing a Tinnitus Claim

-To establish service connection you need: a current tinnitus diagnosis, an in-service noise exposure event, and a nexus linking the two.
-Almost every military occupation involves significant noise — weapons fire, aircraft, vehicles, generators, and explosions all qualify.
+To establish service connection you need three elements: a current tinnitus diagnosis, an in-service noise exposure event, and a nexus linking the two.
+In practice, nearly every military occupation involves significant noise, weapons fire, aircraft engines, vehicles, generators, and explosions all qualify.
 Your military occupational specialty (MOS) often establishes noise exposure automatically for infantry, artillery, aviation, and motor pool veterans.

 Always File Hearing Loss Too

-Tinnitus and sensorineural hearing loss almost always result from the same noise exposure.
-VA hearing loss is rated separately under DC 6100.
-Filing both in the same claim is highly recommended — they are separate diagnostic codes and do not reduce each other in the combined ratings formula.
+Tinnitus and sensorineural hearing loss almost always result from the same military noise exposure.
+VA hearing loss is rated separately under DC 6100 and can range from 0% (service connection established but not yet compensable) to 100% for profound loss.
+Filing both in the same claim is highly recommended, they are completely separate diagnostic codes and do not reduce each other in the combined ratings formula.
+Even a 0% hearing loss rating has real value because it entitles you to VA audiology care and hearing aids at no cost.

 Secondary Conditions to Consider